Edo Castle 江戸城

 From military stronghold to peaceful park

-The current Imperial Palace was not built in the same spot as the former one, so it is still possible to see the ruins of what was once the biggest castle in Japan.
+The current Imperial Palace was not built in the same spot as the Edo Castle's main building, so it is still possible to see the ruins of what was once the biggest castle in Japan.
 While exploring the grounds, you will pass by the impressive walls and moats of Edo Castle.
 These now contain the East Gardens , where you can climb on the foundations of Edo Castle's tower.

 Kitanomaru Park and its many attractions

-Besides elegant Japanese-style gardens, Nippon Budokan , Science Museum Tokyo, National Museum of Modern Art and the MOMAT Crafts Gallery are all found in Kitanomaru Park , which was part of the old castle's grounds.
+Besides elegant Japanese-style gardens, Nippon Budokan , Science Museum Tokyo and National Museum of Modern Art are all found in Kitanomaru Park , which was part of the old castle's grounds.
 Explore the Chidorigafuchi Park walking path as well if you get the chance.